alialaba/budgety/README.md

 ## Creating an intialiazed function
 ### What you will learn
-- How and why to create an intialized function
+- How and why to create an intialized function (basical for eventlistners)

 ## Creating income and expense function constructor
 ### What you will learn